NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 2. Next, click on the 'Open' icon next to the project path as shown below:
 <img src="media/path.png" width="900">

 3. This action will open a File Explorer window.
-Navigate to the `data > scratch > codealpaca` directory to view the checkpoints during training.
-After training is complete, you will find the final LoRA adapters in this directory.
+Navigate to the `data > scratch > codealpaca` directory to view the checkpoints during the fine-tuning process.
+Once complete, you will find the final LoRA adapters in this directory.
 <img src="media/explorer.png" width="600">

 ## 3. Evaluating Model

-Once the training process is complete, the final adapters will be available in the data/scratch/codealpaca directory.
+Once the fine-tuning process is complete, the final adapters will be available in the data/scratch/codealpaca directory.
 <img src="media/final.png" width="600">

-To evaluate the model, return to the LlamaFactory GUI and open the 'Chat' tab.
+To evaluate the model, return to the LLaMa-Factory GUI and open the 'Chat' tab.
 In the adapter path, specify the directory where your LoRA adapters are stored.
 In this case, that is `/project/data/scratch/codealpaca`.
 Then, click on 'Load Model' to start chatting.

 <img src="media/eval.png" width="600">